Prerequisite for High Performance

 You despise mediocrity and can’t stand the status quo.

-Understand that, although many people are all Zombie all the time, even those who are predominately Seekers can function like Zombies at different times in their lives and under certain circumstances.
+You should understand that, although many people are all Zombie all the time, even those who are predominately Seekers can function like Zombies at different times in their lives and under certain circumstances (context influences consciousness).

 That’s why it’s good to understand Zombies, even though you probably identify as a Seeker.
 Plus, most of the people you interact with on a daily basis spend the majority of their existence on this end of the spectrum.